AProf Sue Jackson

 Girlhood Identities, Gender and Sexuality, Media and Feminist Psychology

-My research areas focus primarily on young people, gender and sexuality issues, including sexual health.
-Some of the specific topics within these areas include investigations related to bodies, sexual coercion, sexuality education, safer sex and 'growing up girl'.
-I am particularly interested in popular culture both from the perspective of messages about gender/sexuality/body it delivers and how young people make sense of that information.
-Part of my research on popular culture includes work with younger children examining gender issues in particular.
-I use feminist, social constructionist frameworks and discursive methods in my research.
+She is particularly interested in popular culture both from the perspective of messages about gender/sexuality/body it delivers and how young people make sense of that information.
+Part of her research on popular culture includes work with younger children examining gender issues in particular.
+She uses feminist, social constructionist frameworks and discursive methods in her research.